MohammedDadapeer/Broadband-outage-detection/README.md

 ● Any other recommendations to improve the detection of outage durations.

 Evaluation Metric:
-The evaluation metric used for this hackathon would be the F1 Macro Average
+The evaluation metric used for this hackathon would be the F1 Macro Average.